Skip to content

 • Redundant

-A good start to this is to choose the target package you want to improve.
+A good starting point is to choose the target package you want to improve.
 For example, we could choose to improve vite.

 Our first step is to discover the current state of this package.

-We can do that with npmgraph and pkg-size.
+We can do this with npmgraph and pkg-size.

 In this case, we can visualize vite's dependency graph and size here:

-This should give us a good idea of dependency tree complexity and overall install size (amount of data you'll pull down on install).
+This provides a good overview of dependency tree complexity and overall install size (amount of data downloaded during installation).

 Rollup bundles

-In our particular example, vite seems to have very few dependencies and has an install size we can probably reduce (32MB at time of writing this).
+In our particular example, vite has relatively few dependencies, but has an install size we can likely reduce (32MB at time of writing).

-This is because vite bundles many of their production dependencies rather than pulling them in from node_modules.
+This is because vite bundles many production dependencies rather than pulling them from node_modules.

 We can use the rollup-plugin-visualizer plugin to generate a visualization of vite's bundle.